acmcalvo/regex-tutorial/regex tutorial-acm.md

 ### Look-ahead and Look-behind

+ Look-aheads and Look-behinds  (also called look-arounds) are specific types of non-capturing groups (used to match a pattern but without including it in the matching list).
+Look-arounds are used when a pattern must be preceded or followed by another pattern.
+For example, imagine we want to get all numbers that are preceded by the $ character from the string $4.44 and $10.88.
+We will use the following regular expression (?<=\$)[0-9\.]* which means: get all the numbers which contain the . character and are preceded by the $ character.

 ## Author

   If you have any questions about this projects, please contact me directly at acmcalvo@yahoo.com.
   You can view more of my projects at https://github.com/acmcalvo.